SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

-**DISCLAIMER**: In this lab, we will go through a possible manner to manage a scalable infrastructure where we can add and remove nodes without having to rebuild the HAProxy server.
+**DISCLAIMER**: In this lab, we will go through a possible manner to manage a scalable infrastructure where we can add and remove nodes without having to rebuild the HAProxy image.
 This is not the only one possibility to achieve such a goal.
 Doing some researches, you will find a lot of tools and services to achieve the same kind of behavior.